Valueerror Check_hostname Requires Server_hostname

 Understanding the Error: A Deep Dive

 The core of the problem lies in the security features of SSL/TLS.
-These protocols are designed to ensure secure communication over a network by verifying the identity of the server.
+And these protocols are designed to ensure secure communication over a network by verifying the identity of the server.
 Hostname verification is a crucial part of this process.
 It confirms that you're connecting to the intended server and not a malicious imposter.

 This error highlights a mismatch between your code's expectations and the information it receives.
 Your code is asking for verification, but it's not providing the crucial piece of information – the hostname of the server you intend to connect to.